ubc-biztech/biztech-documentation/biztix-docs/src/app/docs/investments/page.md

 | Path Param | Description     |
 | ---------- | --------------- |
 | teamId     | Team’s ID       |

+**Description**

+Returns the funding status of a team, including the total funding received and a list of investments.
+Note that the investments here are NOT sorted.

 **Example Request**
 ```